The platform UniConnect

 Kudos Suite for IBM Connections

-Kudos Suite is a third party software product that is provided by ISW, a Tasmanian IBM Business Partner.
-The application contains gamification widgets for IBM Connections.
+Kudos Suite is a third party software product that is provided by ISW, a Tasmanian HCL Business Partner.
+The application contains gamification widgets for HCL Connections.
 The UCT is happy to have ISW’s permission and support for adding the full “Kudos Suite” to UniConnect.
 Now users can see their achievements in the form of digital badges on their profiles for using UniConnect or they can use the “Activities” as a Kanban board.

 Polls and Surveys